soklet/soklet/README.md

       if(account == null)
         throw new MyAuthenticationException();

       // Via ResourceMethod, you have access to the Java method configured
-      // to handle the request (if no 404)...
+      // to handle the request...
       Method method = resourceMethod.getMethod();

       // ...which permits you to do things like examine its annotations